Commercial and environmental analysis

 If your business uses polymer-based foams for shipping or presenting your products, you are increasingly likely to be interested in sustainable foam packaging options.

-There are several sustainable foam packaging materials now available.
-Options include foams such as Stratocell R with high levels of recycled content, alongside wood-based foams such as Fibrease® by Stora Enso.
-Sustainable foam packaging can help reduce plastic pollution and enable easier recycling.
-But, certain materials may have compromises in terms of performance and appearance/finishes.
+Several sustainable foam packaging materials are now available.
+Options include foams like Stratocell R with high levels of recycled content, alongside wood-based foams such as Fibrease® by Stora Enso.
+Sustainable foam packaging can help reduce plastic pollution and enable easier recycling, but certain materials may compromise performance, appearance, and finishes.

-This guide aims to take a holistic view of the sustainable foam packaging options currently available to your business.
-GWP have extensive experience in converting these materials (as well as traditional plastic-based foams), allowing us to provide a balanced assessment of the options.
+We’ve taken a holistic view of the sustainable foam packaging options that are currently available to your business.
+At GWP, we have extensive experience in converting these materials (as well as traditional plastic-based foams), allowing us to provide a balanced assessment of the options.

 Contents